IainHigh/Wideband-AMC-Open-Set/README.md

 # TODO:

 1. Get the center_frequency prediction working.
 This will hopefully increase the accuracy substantially.

+- If predictions are close to each other they are probably predicting the same object - look into this.

 2. Try it with more realistic data generation - see frequencies used for long wave RF communication and use them.

 ## Later: